Musashi1584/RPGO/RPG/ReadMe.txt

 creative xenos for being that crazy chaotic creative bunch of great people that they are. bg for [WOTC] Detailed Soldier Lists
-MoonWolf for the initial [WOTC] New Promotion Screen by Default
+MoonWolf for the initial [WOTC] New Promotion Screen by Default zamster for helping me turning my localization into proper english Chris the Thin Mint for help with balancing and localization

 [h1]Playtesters[/h1]
 Thanks to the first line of infantry and brigadier rank bug hunters